pomber/server-components-demo/README.md

 # React Server Components Demo

+> This is a fork of the original demo without the Postgres dependency

 * [What is this?](#what-is-this)
 * [When will I be able to use this?](#when-will-i-be-able-to-use-this)